 What could you possibly be doing to sabotage your client relationships?

 If you’re like many of our clients, you’re not regularly communicating and not following up with your top clients consistently.
 And when you do connect with contacts, you probably don’t have the information at your fingertips to steer your conversation in a meaningful direction.
-You’re marketing to the same people month after month, and while it may produce some great referrals and occasional repeat transactions, you’re not able to actively grow your business the way that you’d like.
+You’re marketing to the same people month after month, and while it may produce a referral here and there or the occasional repeat transaction, you’re not able to actively grow your business the way that you’d like.